 More info: Rotterdam

-No – not the mythical city of Batman – this is in Sweden!
-As the second largest city in Sweden this is situated on the west coast of Sweden and is the perfect backdrop for a lively creative scene.
+The second largest city in Sweden is situated on the west coast of Sweden and is the perfect backdrop for a lively creative scene.
 Based near the concrete riverside you will find an old boiler house that’s now a huge arts and cultural space.

 There are wonderful cobbled streets in the historically run down Haga neighbourhood and is the place to explore indie cafes, shops and restaurants.
 Being part of the Nordic regions it’s bright late into the night and as night does fall the city comes alive with many hangouts and drinking spots to choose from.